-(a) Policy 14-02 CC Sexual Abuse Prevention and Response states that following an investigation into an inmate/resident's allegation that he/she suffered sexual abuse at the facility, the inmate/resident shall be informed as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded.
-If the facility did not conduct the investigation, the relevant information shall be requested from the outside investigating agency or entity in order to inform he inmate/resident.
+(a) Policy 14-02 CC Sexual Abuse Prevention and Response states that following an investigation into a resident's allegation that he/she suffered sexual abuse at the facility, the resident shall be informed as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded.
+If the facility did not conduct the investigation, the relevant information shall be requested from the outside investigating agency or entity to inform he resident.